-Once both the Primary and the Secondary servers are running in HA mode, the following steps need to be executed to verify the installation:
+Once both the Primary and the Secondary Servers are running in HA mode, in order to verify the installation, perform the following steps:

-- 1. Open \fmq\samples\pubsub\DurableSubscribers\Publisher.java and DurableSubscriber.java in the same directory in your preferred Java IDE. - 2.
+- 1. Open \fmq\samples\pubsub\DurableSubscribers\Publisher.java and DurableSubscriber.java in the same directory as your preferred Java IDE. - 2.
 Include the parameter BackupConnectURLs in the environment being passed to InitialContext.
-This variable should point to the backup server's URL.
-For example, if the backup server is running on a host called backup-server on port 1856, the following tag should be added to the environment:
+This variable should point to the Backup Server's URL.
+For example, if the Backup Server is running on a host called 'backup-server' on port 1856, the following tag should be added to the environment.

+'''

 env.put ("BackupConnectURLs", "http://backup-server:1856");

+'''

-Make this modification in both Publisher.java as well as in DurableSubscriber.java run-client DurableSubscriber [-topicName]
+Make this modification in both Publisher.java as well as in DurableSubscriber.java .

-3. Start the durable subscriber and publisher applications using the following command line:
+3. Start the Durable Subscriber and Publisher applications using the following command line:

-run-client Publisher [-topicName]
+'''

+run-client DurableSubscriber [-topicName .....]

+'''

-Note: When using a central RDBMS Database as the backend data store for FioranoMQ, please ensure that an RDBMS based destination is used.
-FioranoMQ by default creates primaryRDBMSTopic during startup (if the RDBMS Database is enabled) which can be used for this purpose.
+Note: When using a central RDBMS database as the backend data store for FioranoMQ, ensure that an RDBMS based destination is used.
+By default, FioranoMQ creates 'primaryRDBMSTopic' during startup (if the RDBMS database is enabled) which can be used for this purpose.
 Alternatively, another RDBMS based topic can be created through the Admin GUI.

-- 4. A message can be published by typing a String through the console and pressing enter.
-These messages are received by the Subscriber which prints the text on the console. - 5.
-Now, shutdown the Primary server by using the shutdown script. - 6.
-The Secondary server initiates its startup sequence within the ha.ping_interval as set in Fiorano Studio. - 7.
-If another message is published before the backup server completes its start up, the message is not delivered to the subscriber immediately. - 8.
-As soon as the Secondary server starts up, the durable subscriber's connection is reestablished and all the pending messages are delivered.
+- 4. To publish a message, type a string through the console and press enter.
+These messages are received by the subscriber, which prints the text on the console. - 5.
+Now, shutdown the Primary Server using the shutdown script. - 6.
+The Secondary Server initiates its startup sequence within the HA. ping\interval as set in Fiorano Studio. - 7.
+If another message is published before the Backup Server completes its start up, the message is not delivered to the subscriber immediately. - 8.
+As soon as the Secondary Server starts up, the durable subscriber's connection is reestablished, and any pending messages are delivered.